andre12388/10.009/README.md

 # 10.009: The Digital World

-It is a python based module in Singapore University of Tehcnology & Design
+It is a python based module in Singapore University of Technology & Design